csinva/csinva.github.io/_notes/ref/ai_slides/ai_slides.md

 - goal: *assignment* of variables
   - *consistent* - doesn't violate constraints
   - *complete* - every variable is assigned
+- 2 ways to solve
+  - local search - assign all variables and then alter
+  - search (with inference) - assign one at a time

 ## example
 ![Screen Shot 2018-06-28 at 8.40.49 PM](assets/australia.png)